GraionDilach/Planescape-Torment-Voice-Pack-for-EE-2.6/README.md

 ### 1.0.0

-Add Dak'kon, Ignus, Morte Vhailor and The Nameless One.
+Add Dak'kon, Ignus, Morte, Vhailor and The Nameless One.
 Convert all sounds to Vorbis from PCM.

 ### 0.5.2